dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Spent time on GCM for some time, and some PWA concepts.

 **Thoughts**: During the demo, only one push notification came after trying for 3-4 times and the next one didn't come no matter what. so was exploring more into it.
 But nothing useful.
 Yesterday found that there is some buffer and that's what I got again.
 Tried out some caching methods and stuff.

+### Day 80: Jun-30-18 Saturday
+**Today's Progress**: Spent time on GCM for some time, and some PWA concepts.

+**Thoughts**: During the demo, only one push notification came after trying for 3-4 times and the next one didn't come no matter what. so was exploring more into it.
+But nothing useful.
+Yesterday found that there is some buffer and that's what I got again.
+Tried out some caching methods and stuff.

+### Day 81: Jul-01-18 Sunday
+**Today's Progress**: Was going through AWS and prisma docs for the env variables.

+**Thoughts**: No luck so far, no response from the forum too :(